 Get out of bed at the same time each morning.

-Two crucial factors that help you sleep is your circadian rhythm and sleep pressure.
+The two most important factors that help you sleep is your circadian rhythm and sleep pressure.
 By getting up at the same time each morning, you adjust your circadian rhythm and build up enough sleep pressure for the following night.
-You can't make up for a lousy night of sleep, so this also applies on the weekends.

 Don’t go to bed until you are sleepy and get out if you can’t sleep.
 Use the bed and bedroom for sleeping only.